scylladb/scylla-manager/docs/source/restore/restore-schema.rst

 After successful restore it is important to perform necessary follow-up action.
 In case of restoring schema, you should make a `rolling restart <https://docs.scylladb.com/stable/operating-scylla/procedures/config-change/rolling-restart.html>`_ of an entire cluster.
 Without the restart, the restored schema might not be visible, and querying it can return various errors.

+It is recommended to drop all materialized views and secondary indexes that are part of the restored schema.
+The next step, ``--restore-tables``, does not restore materialized views or secondary indexes.
+It is the end user's responsibility to drop and recreate them after the tables have been successfully restored.

 Process
 =======